BrianSule30/Visual-Insights-For-Strategic-Retail-Analysis/README.md

 • Personalize customer engagement

-With predictive insights and interactive dashboards, the business is equipped to scale intelligently and make data-driven decisions with confidence.
+With predictive insights and interactive dashboards, the business is equipped to scale intelligently and make data driven decisions with confidence.